aplauche/bulk-image-resize/README.md

 ## Usage

-The idea with this package is a slim tool that can be quickly used to prep files for deployment to a CMS that may have been handed off with incorrect dimensions or scale.
+This package is a slim tool that can be quickly used to prep image files for the web that may have been handed off with incorrect dimensions or scale.

 Often developers/content editors get handed huge images in uncompressed formats and it is cumbersome to manually resize and compress each one using image editing software or online tools.

-This package acts as a wrapper of the sharp image tools package to allow for quick common use cases like setting all images in a folder to be a specific width (while maintaining their natural aspect ratio) and compressing for the web.
+This package acts as a wrapper of the sharp image tools package for quick, common use cases like setting all images in a folder to be a specific width (while maintaining their natural aspect ratio) and compressing for the web.

-Prepare the images you want to process in a directory of your choosing and run `npx @ap/image-toolkit`.
-The wizard will walk you through the choices of processing options.
+Prepare the images you want to process in a directory of your choosing and run `npx bulk-image-resize`.
+The wizard will walk you through the choices of available processing options.